 The church was situated in the central part of the settlement, in an area separated into the cemetery.
 It was built of carefully processed granite cubes, laid in regular layers and joined with a lime mortar.
 A nave was created from it on the plan of an elongated rectangle with dimensions of 26.2 x 11.5 meters, without an externally separated chancel and initially without a tower.
 At the end of the Middle Ages, a low tower was built over the western part of the nave, with the brick part brought only to the level of the ridge of the nave’s roof.

-The interior of the church, covered with a wooden ceiling, was illuminated by six narrow, pointed windows in the southern wall and three in the eastern wall.
-The northern wall of the nave has not been pierced with any openings.
-It is one of the few churches in Pomerania with such a solution, although it was a procedure often found in the medieval building tradition.
-This custom was undoubtedly of practical importance, because from this side one could get the most sunlight.
-Perhaps this practice also had an ideological basis, resulting from medieval mysticism, which reserved the north side for evil powers, from which you had to separate.
+The façades of the church were smooth, without buttresses.
+The horizontal division was introduced only by a plinth and a stone crowning cornice.
+The nave of the building was covered with a gable roof, from which rainwater was drained off by means of a stone gutter.
+The church was illuminated by six narrow, lancet windows in the southern wall and three in the eastern wall.
+The northern wall of the church was not pierced with any opening, which was a procedure often found in the medieval building tradition.
+This custom was undoubtedly of practical importance, because the least sunlight was obtained from the north and west.
+Perhaps this practice also had an ideological basis, resulting from medieval mysticism, which reserved the northern side for evil powers, from which people wanted to separate.